 Martin graduated with honours in Psychology and Neuroscience at Leeds University in 2003.
 She has also studied at Central St. Martins completing a Foundation course and a Postgraduate Diploma in Fine Art.
 In 2010 she qualified as a secondary school art teacher and is the founder of Artbuddies.
 She was part of the Turps Banana Art School in 2012, mentored by Marcus Harvey.
-Martin has completed a residency at Vermont Studio Center, USA as well as in Berlin and Los Angeles.
-Having worked in the advertising industry before her teaching career, Martin enjoys collaborating with brands and has done so with MC Overalls, Laura Bailey & Bobbi Brown.
-She has had solo exhibitions in New York, LA, London & Ibiza.
+Jennifer has completed a residency at Vermont Studio Center, USA as well as in Berlin and Los Angeles.
+Having worked in the Advertising industry before her teaching career, Martin enjoys collaborating with brands and has done so with Estee Lauder, MC Overalls, & Laura Bailey.
+She has had solo exhibitions in London.
+New York, & Los Angeles.